Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Conclusion

 \section{Conclusion}

-When learning the action of a quantum channel, it is often not possible to test every possible input state.
+When learning the action of a quantum channel, it is not possible to test every possible input state.
 Instead, we can aim to find a learned channel that reproduces the input-output relations for simple, low energy, classical probes.
-We want to be sure that this learned channel also reproduces the input-output relations for higher energy and non-classical inputs.
+We want to be sure that this learned channel also reproduces the input-output relations for higher energy and non-classical inputs, and to understand how an error in learning the channel over low energy coherent states propagates when considering inputs outside of the sampled distribution.

 In this paper, we have shown that a bound on the distance of between the outputs of two channels for low energy coherent state inputs can always give rise to a bound on the output distance for higher energy coherent state inputs, as long as the initial bound is tight enough.
 Such a bound, in turn, gives rise to a bound on the output distance for all input states.
 This bound converges to $0$ as the output distance for coherent state inputs converges to $0$.
 This is a useful result -- with implications for subjects such as quantum machine learning and quantum metrology, amongst others -- as it shows that it is sufficient to probe a process with experimentally simple, classical probes.
 We have given general statements that hold for all classes of channel and for all input states, as well as looking at specific, useful examples of channel classes and types of input state.